giongto35/cloud-morph/README.md

 - Overall, the "CloudApp Core" module receives **Input** as WebSocket event and **Output** as RTP stream.
 It is packaged in container with the interface declared at `core/go/cloudapp`.

 ### Detailed Technology
-#### WebRTC

-- [WebRTC](https://en.wikipedia.org/wiki/WebRTC) is the leading technology for P2P communication.
-It eases P2P direct communication between Provider and Consumer.
-  - NAT Traversal through ICE:
-    - Find a best way for direct P2P communication that can bypass firewall.
-  - RTP: Real Time Transport Protocol.
-  - Builtin Streaming Video/Audio Encoding.
-- With [Pion](https://github.com/pion/webrtc/) library in Go, WebRTC streaming becomes really handy.

-#### Windows Virtualization on Linux OS

-- Cloud Morph spawns application inside a virtualized Windows OS (using Wine) inside a Linux OS.
-- Windows is the most popular OS for gaming application.
-Linux is development friendly and provides more programming utilities.
-- Wine is a Windows Virtual Machine on Linux.
-Its performance for AAA game is proven in Steam PlayOnLinux, Lutris.
-- Wine Application and its utilities is packaged in a Linux Docker container, so Web service can spawn new containers on demand.

-#### Headless server

-- Headless server is a server without display.
-When you acquire any cloud instances from AWS, Digital Ocean, GCloud..., it is headless because there is no display attached to it.
-Similar usage you can find in Chrome Selminium CI/CD pipeline.
-- Being able to run the application in Headless will enable the ability to scale horizontally by improvisoning more cloud machines.
-- Graphic is captured in Virtual Frame Buffer (XVFB) and Audio is captured in Virtual Audio (pulseaudio).
-Encoding pipeline will fetch media from these virtual Display/Audio.

-#### Video/Audio Encoding pipeline

-- Encoding Pipeline for Video and Audio relies on powerful FFMPEG.
-- Web Service listen to FFMPEG result and pipe out to all users.

-#### Inter Process Communication between Web Service and Cloud Gaming Container

-- Any user interaction will be sent to Web Service and then Web Service will talk to Windows Application inside Container.
-Even Web Service and Application is inside the same machine, they communicate with each other using Websocket over a specified shared network port.
-Other kinds of Inter Process Communication is not applicable here.

-#### Event Simulation

-- Inside container, there is a "syncinput" utility that listen to user interaction over WebSocket and simulate Windows Application events over WindowsAPI.
-- C++ is chosen because it has good support for WindowsAPI.

 ## Real-World Usecase